Do You Know About These FREE Library Membership Perks?!

 Image Credit: Georgia Public Libraries

-Did you know that you can possibly score passes to museums, zoos, national parks and more for free or discounted rates simply by using your library membership?
-At my library, you check out a DVD about our local Zoo, when you return it you’ll get a voucher redeemable for free zoo tickets for a family of four.
+Did you know that you can possibly score passes to museums, zoos, national parks, and more for free or discounted rates simply by using your library membership?
+At my library, you can check out a DVD about our local Zoo, and when you return it you’ll get a voucher redeemable for free zoo tickets for a family of four.

 At libraries in Georgia, you can check out the State Parks Backpack, where members will score a hanging tag that allows free parking at all of Georgia’s state parks and historic sites as well as the Historic Site Family Pass that allows four (4) free admissions into any of Georgia’s historic sites.
 This program is available at most libraries throughout the country!
 What a great way to experience all that your city/state has to offer culturally without spending your hard-earned money.

-Those of you in New York are lucky as there is a huge list of museums that you can get in to free with your library card via the Culture Pass program.
+As shared by Apartment Therapy, those of you in New York are lucky as there is a huge list of museums that you can get into for free with your library card via the Culture Pass program.

 Movies